How do you fix a boring meeting?

 Quick Example

-I recently performed out of town for a company’s annual retreat.
+I recently did a Magic Show in Asheville, NC for a company’s annual retreat.
 They picked a beautiful destination, but it was nonstop meetings.
 Literally, one boring meeting after another, from sunup to sundown.
 They had me there to close out the night.
 I did my stage show which is a funny, interactive magic show.
 When I got back to the hotel where most of the attendees were staying, I started to get on the elevator to go to my room and heard my name from across the lobby.
-It started with a few people, turning into around 20.
+It started with a few people, turning into around 20…then doubling from there.
 People just wanted to thank me for the show.
 “You really made this day so much better,” was a sentence I heard at least a dozen times.
-Not to cheapen my show, but all I did was do a few magic tricks and tell a few jokes.

 Don’t be afraid to try something different at your next meeting.
 You might be surprised how well received it is.